 The speed 1 is shown in kilometers per hour km/h or in miles per hour mph.
 The tachometer 2 shows the engine speed in revolutions per minute.
 The gear display 3 shows the engaged gear.
 The coolant temperature appears in segment 4.

-The time appears in segment 6.
+The time appears in segment 5.
 The filling level in the fuel tank is displaced in segment 6.
 The info display 7 shows additional information.

-After reconnecting the battery or changing the fuse, the time must be reset.
+The time must be reset after the battery was disconnected or the fuse was removed.